 And the approval window is small.
-Stage 0, insitu (fully encapsalated) and stage T1a and occasionally T1b are the only melanoma skin cancers that can be underwritten for life insurance essentially upon successful treatment.
+Stage 0, insitu or stage Tis (fully encapsulated) and stage T1 and occasionally T2a are the only melanoma skin cancers that can be underwritten for life insurance upon successful excision.
 Some of the handful of life insurance companies that will approve those three still make you wait six months to a year.
 A select few companies will allow approval for life insurance upon removal, successful treatment, of the melanoma, usually after a re excision to check the margins, but within a month more or less, at standard or better rates.
 But guys, those stages are the true weenies of a killer breed of cancer.

 Stage T1c starts the conservative downward spiral of life insurance underwriting for melanoma, usually requiring a flat extra charge per thousand or some years before standard is considered.
 Anything into stage 2 will not be insurable for some time, years, and then only with a flat extra per thousand and stages 3 and 4 are not insurable at any point at this time.
 With the advent of new treatments such as immunotherapy there may be better news in the future, but for now, just surviving and not worrying about getting life insurance is the goal.